Recognition of Prior Learning (VAE-VAP-VES)

 Please contact the VES office for more information.

-The general framework of the VES
+The General Framework of the VES

 public

-certifications accessible through the ves
+certifications available through the VES

 stages of the ves